Chelsea sack manager Tuchel

 Owner Todd Boehly has placed Tuchel's coaching staff in temporary charge until a replacement is found.

-A club statement said the owners believe it is "the right time" to bring in a new head coach.
+A club statement said the owners believed it was "the right time" to bring in a new head coach.

 BBC Sport understands the decision would have been taken regardless of the 1-0 defeat in Chelsea's Champions League opener in Zagreb on Tuesday night.